 We are committed to building and sustaining the sanctity of life – upholding Christian conviction that all human life is sacred from the moment of conception until natural death.
 We meet quarterly to pray, strategize raising awareness on life issues, and connect our parish with regional pro-life activities.
 Respect Life month in October provides various activities.
 One activity is arranging, in the shape of the American flag, 3300 pink, white and baby blue crosses; each representing one life aborted each day in the USA.
 Our prayer warriors provide support to the 40daysforlife organization each fall and spring.
 A “Baby Shower” helps struggling mothers who chose life for their baby over abortion, with donations and/or proceeds going to charitable organizations.
 Please join us for these and other worthwhile activities.

-Point of contact: Lynette Hansen mobile #808-348-0845 and e-mail to email@example.com.
+Point of contact: Lynette Hansen mobile #808-348-0845 and E-mail to firstname.lastname@example.org.